imanhodjaev/roman-numbers-sample-project/README.md

 ### Installing

-Solution works with Python 3.
+Solution works with Python 3, since Python 2.x support will be dropped by 2020 it is better to write new projects on the latest version of Python.

 Please install all requirements (only `tox` to run tests)